abseil/abseil.github.io/docs/cpp/guides/flags.md

 // AbslParseFlag converts from a string to OutputMode.
 // Must be in same namespace as OutputMode.

-// Parses an OutputMode from the command line flag value `text.
+// Parses an OutputMode from the command line flag value `text`.
 Returns
 // `true` and sets `*mode` on success; returns `false` and sets `*error`
 // on failure.
 bool AbslParseFlag(absl::string_view text,